 More than 440,000 people have attended the first ten Plaza Classics.
 The festival has an economic impact of $1.5 million annually.
 About 15 percent of its audience comes from outside of the El Paso/Juarez/Las Cruces radius, a third of them from the Austin area.

 Plaza Classic has expanded its footprint and programming roster to include outdoor movies and concerts on Oregon Street next to San Jacinto Plaza, exhibitions and programs at the El Paso Museum of Art, the El Paso Museum of History, the El Paso Public Library, what we call Drive-in/Walk-up movies nine stories up atop the Mills Plaza Parking Garage and, new in 2018, an art exhibition at the Roderick Artpsace Lofts.

 The Plaza Classic Film Festival also has become a major showcase for regional filmmakers through its Local Flavor series, sponsored by the Texas Film Commission.
 It screens features, shorts, documentaries and other projects, and its audience has tripled in recent years.
-For the first time, the 2018 Local Flavor series will include two awards, the $1,000 Local Flavor Award (best of), and the $500 Audience Flavorite Award, which are underwritten by the Public Relations Assocation of the Southwest.
+For the first time, the 2018 Local Flavor series included its first awards, the $1,000 Local Flavor Award (which went to Bebe by Ryan Zaragoza), and the $500 Audience Flavorite Award (Jonathan Gonzales’ Act of Contrition), underwritten by the Public Relations Assocation of the Southwest.